briancain/Masters-Report/README.md

 A masters report on the ANCOR/MTD project.

+## Downloading the Report

+If you wish to read the report, please visit the _releases_ section of this repository and download the latest compiled PDF.

 ## Project

 This report is based off the project that can be found [here](https://github.com/arguslab/ancor-dashboard).